 Confetti is not permitted inside or outside the church, you may use rose petals provide they are natural and undyed .We recommend the use of bubbles as a good alternative to confetti.

 Parking is available in the car park of St Mary’s School next door to the church.
 Please do not park in Church Lane or outside the church.

 Marriage Preparation Course

 We consider marriage preparation an essential part of a wedding at St Albright’s and expect all couples to attend.
 In the case of second marriages attendance is mandatory.
-Our Marriage Preparation Course is usually run over a five week period on a Sunday evening lasting about two hours for each session.
+Our Marriage Preparation Course is usually run held on a Saturday in February.

 Readings & Music for your Wedding